Catching the aurora

 Auroras can occur at any time in the year, but they're most likely to occur during the months of March and September (around the equinoxes)—that's when the Earth's magnetic field is best oriented to interact with the solar wind.

-When we forecast solar wind conditions that look favourable for auroras occurring in the next 1–3 days, the Bureau issues an Aurora Watch notice at www.sws.bom.gov.au/Aurora.
+The Bureau will issue an Aurora Watch notice at www.sws.bom.gov.au/Aurora when solar wind conditions look favourable for auroras occurring in the next 1–3 days.
 When there's a high chance that there will be an aurora visible now, we issue an Aurora Alert.
 You can also sign up to receive these Watches and Alerts by email or SMS at www.sws.bom.gov.au/Products_and_Services/4/1.

 Subscribe to this blog to receive an email alert when new articles are published.